FredCoddy/SDL_tutorial_meme_generator/README.md

 # Tutorial: Cyril meme generator !

+**Goals:**

+ - learn to use code snippet
+ - parctice `C++` and `C` languages
+ - use `SDL` (Simple DirectMedia Layer) library
+ - use `Make` commands

 Clone this repo to create your own meme generator !
 You may use this snippet and implement class and method to to display the image and text you want.
+You may create a new branch and run your app locally.
 Images sample are available in `/img` and fonts in `/fonts`.

 # Excepted results